 Sufficiently stringent significance thresholds

 If independent samples are not available for replication, stringent significance thresholds are of utmost importance.
-Based on there being effectively around 1 million independent loci in the genome, GWASs have adopted a standard significance threshold of = 5x10-8.
-With the emergence of rapid computational methods for performing exhaustive pairwise scans, we suggest a significance threshold of = 0.05 / 0.5(1x106)2 = 1x10-13.139
+Based on there being effectively around 1 million independent loci in the genome, GWASs have adopted a standard significance threshold of P = 5x10-8.
+With the emergence of rapid computational methods for performing exhaustive pairwise scans, we suggest a significance threshold of P = 0.05 / 0.5(1x106)2 = 1x10-13 as it has been shown that the effective number of tests in a two locus search is very close to half the square of the effective number of independent regions in the genome139.

 Discount the possibility of scale effects

-Ideally quantitative analysis should be performed on phenotypes that are transformed to normality, and it should be demonstrated that any detected non-additive effects persist following transformation to a biologically relevant scale148For binary phenotypes the analysis of epistasis is most convincing when shown to be present on the liability scale of risk.
+Interaction terms can appear or disappear due to non-linear transformation of the phenotype.
+Ideally quantitative analysis should be performed on phenotypes that are transformed to normality, and it should be demonstrated that any detected non-additive effects persist following transformation to a biologically relevant scale148.
+For binary phenotypes the analysis of epistasis is most convincing when shown to be present on the liability scale of risk.

 Discount the likelihood of haplotype effects

-In a typical pairwise scan inflation of test statistics for interaction terms between neighbouring SNPs on the same chromosome can arise due to haplotype effects, and this is often inseparable from epistatic effects.22 Ideally the two tested SNPs should neither be in LD with each other nor should both be in LD with some other, potentially unobserved, variant.
-This latter caveat and we suggest that interacting SNPs should be in LD r2<0.1, and D’<0.1 to reduce the possibility of haplotype effects underlying any signals.
+In a typical pairwise scan, inflation of test statistics for interaction terms between neighbouring SNPs on the same chromosome can arise due to haplotype effects, and this is often inseparable from epistatic effects.22 Ideally the two tested SNPs should neither be in LD with each other nor should both be in LD with some other, potentially unobserved, variant.
+This latter caveat is testable by fitting fine mapped additive SNPs (from sequence data or imputed data) as covariates with the interacting SNPs, and we suggest that interacting SNPs should be in LD r2<0.1, and normalized disequilibrium D’<0.1 to reduce the possibility of haplotype effects underlying any signals.

 Figure 1